-What is an Australian Bernedoodle?
-The Australian Bernedoodle is a cross between a Bernese mountain Dog and an Australian Labradoodle.
+What is an Aussie Bernedoodle?
+The Aussie Bernedoodle is a cross between a Bernese mountain Dog and an Australian Shepherd or Australian Labradoodle.
 The Australian Labradoodle is a hybrid blend between a poodle (standard, miniature, or toy), Labrador retriever, English and American Cocker Spaniels and Irish Water Spaniels that originated in Australia.
-Their original purpose was to be a guide dog and has become a breed that is noted for its high intelligence, asthma and allergy friendliness and no to low shedding, easy trained, excellent and loyal family companions and eagerness to please.
+The Australian Shepherd originated in Pyrenees Mountains were the Bernese Mountain Dogs also have their origins.
+Thus many Australian Shepherds have similar coat coloration to the Bernese Mountain Dogs.

 *What is the Bernedoodle's Temperament?
 The Bernedoodle tends to have the best attributes of the Bernese and the poodle.
 They are fun, friendly, playful, goofy, sociable dogs.
 In other words, the perfect family dog!
 They are very gentle around children and elderly people and seem to know what people can handle.
 In fact, they make excellent therapy dogs as they are easy to train, very intelligent and love to work.
 Bernedoodles do need to be taught right from wrong.
 Because they are very intelligent and sociable, a lack of training or human interaction can lead to problems.
 Purebred Bernese Mountain Dogs can be strong-willed, and that trait may also show in the Bernedoodle.
 Training and exercise will make both owner and Bernedoodle happy.
 Most Bernedoodles have a moderate activity level.
 While they love to play, swim, run and fetch, when it’s time to relax, they’ll enjoy a nice movie with you.